ekapolc/cattern/TUMKUD/Gcloud_GPU_tutorial_for_assignment.md

 ![alt text](https://github.com/ekapolc/cattern/raw/master/common/images/google-cloud-quotas-screen-step2.png "google-cloud-quotas-screen-step2.png")

 Once you have your quota increase you can just use GPUs (without requesting a quota increase).
 After you submit the form, you should receive an email approving your quota increase shortly after (I received my email within a minute).
 If you don't receive your approval within a day, please inform the instructor.
 Once you have received your quota increase, you can start an instance with a GPU.
-To do this, while launching a virtual instance as described in the **Launch a Virtual Instance** section [here](https://github.com/ekapolc/cattern/blob/master/TUMKUD/Gcloud_Tutorial.md), select the number of GPUs to be 1 (K80 GPU).
-As a reminder, you can only use up to the number of GPUs allowed by your quota.

 **NOTE: Use your GPUs sparingly because they are expensive.
 See the pricing [here](https://cloud.google.com/compute/pricing#gpus "title").**